apache/thrift/doc/specs/thrift-rpc.md

 --------------------------------------------------------------------
 -->

-This document describes the high level message exchange between the Thrift RPC client and server.
+This document describes the high-level message exchange between the Thrift RPC client and server.
 See [thrift-binary-protocol.md] and [thrift-compact-protocol.md] for a description of how the exchanges are encoded on the wire.

 In addition, this document compares the binary protocol with the compact protocol.
-Finally it describes the framed vs. unframed transport.
+Finally, it describes the framed vs. unframed transport.

 The information here is _mostly_ based on the Java implementation in the Apache thrift library (version 0.9.1 and 0.9.3).
-Other implementation however, should behave the same.
+Other implementation, however, should behave the same.

 For background on Thrift see the [Thrift whitepaper (pdf)](https://thrift.apache.org/static/files/thrift-20070401.pdf).